 Well, no brainer here.

-Kiran Mazumdar Shaw is one of the most influential businesswomen in today’s world and was listed as the 71st most powerful women in the world, by Forbes.
+Kiran Mazumdar Shaw is one of the most influential businesswomen in today’s world and was listed as the 71st most powerful woman in the world, by Forbes.

-She was also awarded the Othmer Gold Medal for outstanding contribution in Science and Chemistry.
+She was also awarded the Othmer Gold Medal for outstanding contributions to Science and Chemistry.